tolstoyevsky/rocketchat-tests-based-on-splinter/README.md

 pip3 install -r requirements.txt
 ```

+## Getting started

+The following examples are based on the `run_tests.sh` script.
+You can use `run_tests_in_container.sh` instead if you want to run the tests in the Docker container.
+Don't forget to build the Docker image as described in [this section](#docker).

-Then, you have the following options:
+Now you have the following options:
 * run only the general Rocket.Chat tests;
 * run the general Rocket.Chat tests with either all the available Hubot scripts tests (see [Features](#features)) or only with specified ones.

-For example, to run only the general Rocket.Chat tests, execute
+To run only the general Rocket.Chat tests, go to the root of the project and execute

 ```
 ./run_tests.sh